Omar Barghouti: Antisemitism

-Barghouti rejects all forms of racism, including antisemitism.
-He has said that Israel's allegation of antisemitism in the BDS movement is hypocritical:
+Barghouti has said he rejects all forms of racism, including antisemitism, and has rejected charges that BDS is racist, comparing it to the KKK accusing MLK or Rosa Parks of racism.
+He has said that Israel's allegation of antisemitism in the BDS movement is hypocritical.

-BDS is a non-violent human rights movement that seeks freedom, justice and equality for the Palestinian people, based on international law and universal principles of human rights.
-As such, BDS has consistently and categorically rejected all forms of discrimination and racism, including anti-Semitism as well as dozens of racist laws in Israel.

-Our non-violent struggle has never been against Jews or Israelis as Jews, but against an unjust regime that enslaves our people with occupation, apartheid and denial of the refugees’ UN-stipulated rights.
-We are proud of the disproportionately high number of Jewish activists in the BDS movement, especially in the U.S.

-Conflating time-honored, human-rights-based boycotts of Israel’s violations of international law with anti-Jewish racism is not only false, it is a racist attempt to put all Jews into one basket and to implicate them in Israel’s crimes against the Palestinians.

-Israel’s charge of racism against the BDS movement is akin to the Ku Klux Klan accusing Martin Luther King Jr. and Rosa Parks of racism!
-It is so blatantly propagandistic.

-Barghouti has also spoken out against anti-Semitism in the Palestinian solidarity movement.
+Barghouti has also supported a statement that disavowed antisemitism in the Palestinian solidarity movement.

 Dialogue and the "peace process"

 Barghouti is skeptical to the "peace process" which he in writing often puts in quotes.
 He does not believe that dialogue with Israel or the Israelis will end the oppression of Palestinians:

 Barghouti believes that Palestinians who engage with Israelis in intellectual debates and artistic partnerships in the spirit of inter-cultural dialogue, decontextualized from the political economy of enforced population expulsion and territorial occupation, are "guilty of moral blindness and political shortsightedness."
 In response, Samir El-Youssef states that "Barghouti's 'true peace based on justice' is that Israel must be punished, brought down to its knees before a Palestinian is allowed to greet an Israeli in the street".
 He stated that ending the Israeli occupation in the West Bank will not end the BDS movement actions—since the majority of Palestinians are refugees who live in exile and have a right to return.
+Barghouti has stated that he "considers violence targeting noncombatants as illegal and immoral", but according to the New York Times he also believes Palestinian resistance to Israeli repression, including through armed struggle, is a legitimate right.
+He did not answer when asked if he condemned violence against Israeli soldiers.